Make an Impact for Good: The MSW Program at Southern

 Choosing a School Social Work Career

-As a school social worker, you’ll be trained to help students with mental health concerns, academic struggles, behavioral challenges, and developmental progression.
+As a school social worker, you’ll be equipped to support students facing challenges such as mental health concerns, academic struggles, behavioral issues, and developmental needs.

-• Develop educational programs for exceptional children and alternative programs for kids who are struggling
+Designing educational programs for exceptional learners or alternative programs for students who are struggling

 Southern graduates who selected a School Social Work emphasis have found employment in private schools, public schools, and even private practices in which they work closely with the school system.
 School social workers may also assume an administrative role to help make broader, policy-level change that affects students in your community, state, or across the country.